D2-mods/The-Workshop-Kitpack/README.md

 #### Spellcasting systems:
 - Compatible with Faiths and Powers spheres system.
 Can install before or after FnP.
 - Compatible with Deities of Faerun spheres system.
 Install this mod after DoF.
 - Compatible with subtledoctor's 5e casting mod.
 Install this mod before 5e casting.
-&emsp;You should also install the extra component related to 5e casting.
+	- You should also install the extra component related to 5e casting.

 #### HLA traps/songs:
 - The Crow Hunter and Powder Keg kits need specific handling of HLA traps and songs.